Privacy and NSW Trustee and Guardian

 How is information used when you access our website?

-NSW Trustee & Guardian uses Google Analytics, New Relic, cookies and Hotjar to collect data about your interaction with the website for the purpose of improving your experience in using the website and the services provided by NSW Trustee & Guardian.
+NSW Trustee and Guardian uses Google Analytics, New Relic, cookies and Hotjar to collect data about your interaction with the website for the purpose of improving your experience in using the website and the services provided by NSW Trustee and Guardian.

 Where customers are asked for their name and contact details on the website, the name and email address will be used for the sole purpose for which it was provided (for example, for the purpose of resolving a complaint).
 We will not add your email address or name to a mailing list, or otherwise disclose your information except in accordance with the Privacy & Personal Information Protection Act 1998.

-Information is stored securely in an appropriate secure format and held by NSW Trustee & Guardian in accordance with archiving requirements.
+Information is stored securely in an appropriate secure format and held by NSW Trustee and Guardian in accordance with archiving requirements.